 That week I speak at four conferences in Cambodia, Singapore, Brunei, and Indonesia.
 By the fourth one, my American accent has started to morph into something kind of Asian.

 We’re in a hospital in Singapore, having a baby.
-It’s a boy, which means he’ll serve 2 years in the Singapore military in 2030.
+It’s a boy, which means he’ll serve in the Singapore military in the year 2030.
 The birth certificate says his race is Eurasian, a word I’ve never heard.

-I suppress a laugh at the ridiculousless of this situation.
+I have to laugh at the ridiculousless of this situation.